Learn more about real estate careers in Pennsylvania and get exclusive offers

 But you will be confined by those restrictions.

 To sum it up, you may not need a real estate license in PA if you want to work for a specific employer and have limited agency, but if you want to be a free leasing agent, you need to be licensed.

-Which leasing activities require a real estate license?
+These specific activities require a real estate license:

 If you have a desire to move up in your real estate career or to take part in any of the activities listed above, then you need to get your Pennsylvania real estate license.